iotbzh/DEPRECATED-afb-test/README.md

     Assert that two variables are not identical, in the sense that they do not refer to the same value.
 See assertIs() for more details.

+##### Scientific assertions

+>**Note**
+>If you need to deal with value minus zero, be very careful because Lua versions are inconsistent on how they treat the >syntax -0 : it creates either a plus zero or a minus zero .
+Multiplying or dividing 0 by -1 also yields inconsistent >results.
+The reliable way to create the -0 value is : minusZero = -1 / (1/0)

+* **assertIsNaN(value)**
+    Assert that a given number is a *NaN* (Not a Number), according to the definition of IEEE-754_ .
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

+* **assertIsPlusInf(value)**

+    Assert that a given number is *plus infinity*, according to the definition of IEEE-754_ .
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

+* **assertIsMinusInf(value)**

+    Assert that a given number is *minus infinity*, according to the definition of IEEE-754_ .
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

+* **assertIsInf(value)**

+    Assert that a given number is *infinity* (either positive or negative), according to the definition of IEEE-754_ .
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

+* **assertIsPlusZero(value)**

+    Assert that a given number is *+0*, according to the definition of IEEE-754_ .
+The verification is done by dividing by the provided number and verifying that it yields *infinity* .
+If provided, *extra_msg* is a string which will be printed along with the failure message.

+    Be careful when dealing with *+0* and *-0*, see note above

+* **assertIsMinusZero(value)**

+    Assert that a given number is *-0*, according to the definition of IEEE-754_ .
+The verification is done by dividing by the provided number and verifying that it yields *minus infinity* .
+If provided, *extra_msg* is a string which will be printed along with the failure message.

+    Be careful when dealing with *+0* and *-0*, see :ref:`MinusZero`

 ##### String assertions